ccallawa/alyvix_doc/stylesheet.rst

 .. _style_columns_via_tables:

-Here's an example of columns via a table having a *class* that removes borders
+Here's an example of apparent columns via a table adding a *class* that removes borders:

 .. table::
    :widths: 33 33 33